 - (1) When advising on an individual tax issue as well as when providing ongoing tax advice, the German Public Auditor is entitled to use as a correct and complete basis the facts provided by the engaging party especially numerical disclosures; this also applies to bookkeeping engagements.
-Nevertheless, he is obligated to indicate to the engaging party any errors he has identified. - (2) The tax advisory engagement does not encompass procedures required to observe deadlines, unless the German Public Auditor has explicitly accepted a corresponding engagement.
-In this case the engaging party must provide the German Public Auditor with all documents required to observe deadlines in particular tax assessments on such a timely basis that the German Public Auditor has an appropriate lead time. - (3) Except as agreed otherwise in writing, ongoing tax advice encompasses the following work during the contract period: - a) preparation of annual tax returns for income tax, corporate tax and business tax, as well as wealth tax returns, namely on the basis of the annual financial statements, and on other schedules and evidence documents required for the taxation, to be provided by the engaging party - b) examination of tax assessments in relation to the taxes referred to in (a) - negotiations with tax authorities in connection with the returns and assessments mentioned in (a) and (b) - support in tax audits and evaluation of the results of tax audits with respect to the taxes referred to in (a) - participation in petition or protest and appeal procedures with respect to the taxes mentioned in (a).
+Nevertheless, he is obligated to indicate to the engaging party any material errors he has identified. - (2) The tax advisory engagement does not encompass procedures required to observe deadlines, unless the German Public Auditor has explicitly accepted a corresponding engagement.
+In this case the engaging party must provide the German Public Auditor with all documents required to observe deadlines in particular tax assessments on such a timely basis that the German Public Auditor has an appropriate lead time. - (3) Except as agreed otherwise in writing (Textform), ongoing tax advice encompasses the following work during the contract period: - a) preparation and electronic transmission of annual tax returns, including financial statements for tax purposes in electronic format, for income tax, corporate tax and business tax, namely on the basis of the annual financial statements, and on other schedules and evidence documents required for the taxation, to be provided by the engaging party - b) examination of tax assessments in relation to the taxes referred to in (a) - d) support in tax audits and evaluation of the results of tax audits with respect to the taxes referred to in (a) - e) participation in petition or protest and appeal procedures with respect to the taxes mentioned in (a).